As millions flock to Area 51, scientists say extraterrestrial life isn't impossible | The China Post

 While Schulze-Makuch’s research looks for livable conditions on the planets within our solar system, there are also scientists searching for earth-like planets in other galaxies.
 Nearly 4000 other planets have already been discovered.
 About 50 of them have a suitable mass and a favorable distance to the sun they orbit around.
 A certain distance is needed to enable temperatures suitable for life.

-A candidate for livable conditions getting a lot of attention right now is a planet called “Proxima B” in the galaxy Proxima Centauri.
+A candidate for livable conditions getting a lot of attention right now is a planet called “Proxima Centauri b”.
 But that’s only because it’s comparably close, says Schulze-Makuch.
 Close in this case means 4.3 light years away.
 If it is possible to fly at 10% of the speed of light one day, it would still take 43 years to get there.

 Hello?
 Is there anyone out there?